jboss-developer/jboss-developer-demos/CONTRIBUTING.md

 By default we will:

-* point people at your [https://help.github.com/articles/creating-releases](latest release on github) for download and browse links
+* point people at your [latest release on github](https://help.github.com/articles/creating-releases) for download and browse links
 * set the published date as the date of your last release
 * display the README.md as the homepage for your demo